On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Abstract

 \section{Abstract}

 Reconfigurable intelligent surfaces (RISs)\acused{RIS} represent a new technology that can shape the radio wave propagation and thus offers a great variety of possible performance and implementation gains.
 Motivated by this, we investigate the achievable sum-rate optimization in a \ac{BC} in the presence of \acp{RIS}.
 We solve this problem by exploiting the well-known duality between the Gaussian \ac{MIMO} \ac{BC} and the \ac{MAC}, and we correspondingly derive three algorithms which optimize the users' covariance matrices and the RIS phase shifts in the dual MAC.
 The users' covariance matrices are optimized by a dual decomposition method with \ac{BCM}, or by a gradient-based method.
 The RIS phase shifts are either optimized sequentially by using a closed-form expression, or are computed in parallel by using a gradient-based method.
 We present a computational complexity analysis for the proposed algorithms.
-Simulation results show that the proposed algorithms converge to the same achievable sum-rate, although the gradient-based optimization methods are generally more time efficient.
-In addition, we demonstrate that the proposed algorithms can provide a gain in the RIS-assisted \ac{BC} assisted by multiple \acp{RIS} and that the gain depends on the placement of the \acp{RIS}.\acresetall{}
+Simulation results show that the proposed algorithms tend to converge to the same achievable sum-rate overall, but may produce different sum-rate performance for some specific situations, due to the non-convexity of the considered problem.
+Also, the gradient-based optimization methods are generally more time efficient.
+In addition, we demonstrate that the proposed algorithms can provide a significant gain in the RIS-assisted \ac{BC} assisted by multiple \acp{RIS} and that the gain depends on the placement of the \acp{RIS}.\acresetall{}